Ōmokoroa is a small coastal settlement in the Bay of Plenty. Although not well-known by tourists, this is a great place to relax, unwind and explore.

 Boasting an awesome cycle path, beautiful walks, and a relaxing atmosphere, it’s the place to be if you’re looking to escape the hustle and bustle of nearby Tauranga and Mount Maunganui.

-This Ōmokoroa guide will detail everything you need to know for your visit, including what to do, where to eat and nearby places that you can visit.
+Though our travel FAQs for first time visitors will help you navigate your way around New Zealand, this particular guide will detail everything you need to know for your visit in Ōmokoroa, including what to do, where to eat and nearby places that you can visit.

 Things to do in Ōmokoroa